 1D.
 Programs are clearly mapped out with clear guidance for students on which courses to take and in what sequence.
 Critical courses for program success and other key progress milestones are clearly identified.
 All info is easily accessible on the website.

-Colleges made significant progress redesigning and refining program maps to include important information to students.
-Of the colleges that reported, 95% were scaling or at scale with the use of informative program maps for academic and workforce programs (Figure 4).
+Colleges made significant progress redesigning and refining program maps to include important information to students (Figure 5).
+Of the 48 Texas Pathways colleges, 79% reported to be scaling or at scale with the use of informative program maps for academic and workforce programs, representing a growth of 29% since 2021.

-Figure 4.
-Number of colleges at each level of scale in Practice 1D.
+Figure 5.
+Proportion of colleges at each level of scale in Practice 1D in 2019, 2021, and 2023.
+N = 48